Camps and Conferences

 Refunds: All summer camp events require a minimum of a $100 non-refundable deposit.

 In the event of a cancellation, Continuing Education Services should be notified no later than 21 days before the start of the event to receive a refund, less the deposit.
-Most cancellation requests received less than 21 days from the start of camp will receive a refund minus 50% late cancellation fee.
-See summer camp event website for specific policy.
-Cancellations due to medical reasons will receive a full refund, less the deposit, if the cancellation is requested and medical documentation is provided prior to the start of event.
+Cancellation requests received less than 21 days from the start of camp will receive a refund minus a 50% late cancellation fee.
+Cancellations due to medical reasons will receive a full refund, less the deposit if the cancellation is requested and medical documentation is provided prior to the start of the event.
 Valid medical cancellations must include a signed letter from a licensed physician to qualify.
-NO REFUNDS will be given for withdrawal due to early departures, disciplinary reasons or no show after the camp has started.
+NO REFUNDS will be given for withdrawal due to early departures, disciplinary reasons, or no-shows after the camp has started.

-All cancellation requests must be submitted to cesevents@uww.edu; provide registrant’s name, camp title and medical documentation, if applicable.
-Refunds will be returned to name and address of payer.
+All cancellation requests must be submitted to cesevents@uww.edu; provide the registrant’s name, camp title, and medical documentation, if applicable.
+Refunds will be returned to the name and address of the payer.

-Any qualifying discounts given by the event will not be applied after you have paid in full.
+Please note that any qualifying discounts given by the event will not be applied after you have paid in full.
 Be sure to use the promo code during checkout to receive your discount.
-You will be charged if you do not qualify for requested discount at the start of event.
+You will be charged if you do not qualify for the requested discount at the start of the event.

-A processing fee will be assessed if a refund is issued due to overpayment on your account.
+If a refund is issued due to overpayment on your account, a processing fee will be assessed.

-Questions, received an award/scholarship without a promo code or want to use two promo codes?
-Please call Continuing Education Services at 262-472-3165 or email cesevents@uww.edu before registering to avoid overpayment fees.
+If you have received an award or scholarship without a promo code or want to use two promo codes, please call Continuing Education Services at 262-472-3165 or email cesevents@uww.edu before registering to avoid overpayment fees.

 Want to Sponsor a Registrant?